-The symptoms of spondylolisthesis include tightness or stiffness of the back muscles, pain in the thighs and buttocks, and pain in the area of the spine where the slippage has occurred.
-Grades are used to classify the condition, with Grade I spondylolisthesis signifying the least amount of slippage and Grade V representing 100 percent slippage.
+The symptoms of spondylolisthesis include tightness or stiffness of the back muscles, pain in the thighs and buttocks and pain in the area of the spine where the slippage has occurred.
+Grades are used to classify the condition, with grade 1 spondylolisthesis signifying the least amount of slippage and grade 5 representing 100 percent slippage.
 The less slippage there is, the less likely it is that symptoms will become debilitating.

-To reach a diagnosis of spondylolisthesis, a doctor will use an X-ray or a CT scan to confirm the presence of vertebral slippage.
-The slippage will then be assigned a grade of I-V, which will help determine the type of treatment necessary.
+To reach a diagnosis of spondylolisthesis, a physician will use an X-ray or a CT scan to confirm the presence of vertebral slippage.
+The slippage will then be assigned a grade of 1 to 5, which will help determine the type of treatment necessary.

 Treatment prescribed for spondylolisthesis varies.
 Factors taken into account include the severity of the condition, as well as the overall health of the patient.
-A doctor often will first recommend a regimen of exercise and stretching, along with activity modification or a back brace.
-Other potential treatment options include physical therapy, nerve-block injections, chiropractic adjustments, and in rare cases, spine surgery.
+A physician often will first recommend a regimen of exercise and stretching, along with activity modification or a back brace.
+Other potential treatment options include physical therapy, nerve-block injections, chiropractic adjustments and, in rare cases, spine surgery.

 If a diagnosis of spondylolisthesis has been accompanied by a recommendation of open back surgery as a treatment option for nerve compression, patients may want to consider a minimally invasive, outpatient procedure, like those offered at Laser Spine Institute.
-Our endoscopic procedures require no overnight hospitalization, and greatly reduce the risks and recovery time inherent to open back surgery.
+Our procedures require no overnight hospitalization and greatly reduce the risks and recovery time inherent to open back surgery.
 For more information, visit our FAQ page or contact us to ask questions.
-We also offer potential candidates for our endoscopic procedures a complimentary review of their MRI or CT scan.
+We also offer potential candidates for our minimally invasive procedures a complimentary review of their MRI or CT scan.